The multi currency account – simple, flexible, cost-effective

 The depreciation of the euro, for example, has put a heavy burden on SMEs.
 Companies with a lot of international business and, thus, need to exchange currencies are particularly affected.
 To date, traditional house banks have only offered limited services to cope with this increased administrative and cost burden.

-A multi currency account brings fresh air into the financial world and an immediate solution to international payment related problems.
+A multi currency business account brings fresh air into the financial world and an immediate solution to international payment related problems.
 With the right multi currency account from amnis, SMEs can streamline and accelerate their payment processes and save a great deal of money – a win-win situation for all parties involved.

 "*" indicates required fields